jdillon/gshell/gshell-maven-plugin/example/README.md

 -->
 # Example

-Shows how to use Apache Maven as an application-launcher to configure the execution of GShell to include specific configuration and plugins.
+Shows how to use Apache Maven as an application-launcher to configure the execution of GShell to include specific environment and plugins.

 ## Running